Where to go hiking near Stockholm

 Pic: Little Gun (CC)

 Although the trails cover a long distance, they are well-marked with signs and arrows, which makes it a great long-distance trail for beginners.
-And there are campsites and hostels en route if you want to do more than one section at a time – allow around ten days to do the whole trail in one go.

 This useful website breaks down the trail into easy day hikes, with maps, route descriptions and information on how to get to the start of each section.